microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tenantrelationship-put-multitenantorganization.md

 Create a new multi-tenant organization.
 By default, the creator tenant becomes an owner tenant upon successful creation.
 Only owner tenants can manage a multi-tenant organization.

-To allow for asynchronous processing, you must wait a **minimum of 2 hours** before any subsequently added pending tenants can submit their join requests.
+To allow for asynchronous processing, you must wait a **minimum of 2 hours** between creation and joining a multi-tenant organization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).